Beulah-D/Global-Layoffs-Analysis-A-SQL-Driven-Exploration-2020-2024/README.md

 ### Project Overview:
 This project involves an in-depth Exploratory Data Analysis (EDA) and Data Cleaning of a dataset related to global layoffs from 2020 to 2024.
-The primary objective of this analysis is to identify patterns, trends, and key insights regarding layoffs across various industries, companies, and countries during this period, particularly focusing on the impact of the COVID-19 pandemic and subsequent economic shifts/
+The primary objective of this analysis is to identify patterns, trends, and key insights regarding layoffs across various industries, companies, and countries during this period, particularly focusing on the impact of the COVID-19 pandemic and subsequent economic shifts.

 ### Dataset
 The dataset used for this analysis was sourced from Kaggle and includes information on layoffs from 2020-2024 sourced from Bloomberg,